e-manlangit/Coles-Supermarket/README.md

 # Project-Background
-Coles Supermarket, founded in 1914, is an Australian supermarket chain that sells produce, liquor, essential items, and financial services, such as credit cards.
+Coles Supermarket, established in 1914, is a leading Australian retail chain offering a wide range of products, including fresh produce, liquor, essential items, and financial services such as credit cards.

-The company provided information from Q1 and Q2 from FY23 on store performance, geographics, and revenue and sales performance.
-This project thoroughly analyzes and synthesizes this over critical insights that will improve Coles' success.
+The company provided information on store performance, geographics, and revenue and sales performance from Q1 to Q2 in FY23.
+The findings synthesize critical insights aimed at enhancing Coles' operational success and driving future growth.

-Insights and recommendations are provided on the following key areas:
+Key insights and recommendations are provided on the following key areas:

-  - Sales Trend Analysis: Evaluation of historical sales patterns, both globally and by region, focusing on Revenue, Order Volume, and Average Order Value (AOV).
+  - Sales Trend and Store Performance Analysis: A comprehensive evaluation of sales performance by region and Coles' locations based on customer volume.
-  - Store Performance: An analysis on Cole's store locations and understanding their impact on sales and returns

-Outliers:
-There are 10 less stores that were reported in Q2
-  - Unable to identify if the 10 stores were closed

 An interactive PowerBI dashboard can be downloaded here